civicrm/civicrm-dev-docs/docs/framework/region.md

 As there are not many such regions in the templates at the moment, please help improve this documentation!

-!!!note
+!!! note
     Please keep in mind that changing an existing region name will break existing extensions.

 ## List of Regions